 Surgery aftercare is also important.
 Along with medications, a doctor suggests a patient go for physiotherapy as well.
 If you are not sure about why physiotherapy after ACL reconstruction surgery is important, then have a look at things we will discuss below!

-How does physical therapy help you recover quicker after ACL surgery?
+How does physical therapy help you recover quicker after ACL surgery in 2022?

 Physical therapy is important for speeding up the recovery process for most patients.
 They are used to diagnose and treat injuries or provide care for conditions that limit your movements.
 It is basically an active process that requires you to use your muscles and joints in new ways.